ericdequ/contechnews/data/blog/the_role_of_smart_sensors_in_structural_health_monitoring.md

 # The Role of Smart Sensors in Structural Health Monitoring

 Welcome to the world of structural health monitoring (SHM)!
 Imagine a future where buildings, bridges, and other critical infrastructure can provide real-time feedback on their condition.
 Thanks to smart sensors, this is no longer a futuristic dream but an exciting reality.
-In this blog post, we'll dive deep into the role of smart sensors in SHM, exploring their technological nuances, applications, and the bright future they promise.
+In this blog post, well dive deep into the role of smart sensors in SHM, exploring their technological nuances, applications, and the bright future they promise.

 ## What Are Smart Sensors?